SEAL Team Six

-The Naval Special Warfare Development Group (NSWDG), abbreviated as DEVGRU ("Development Group") (Note: However, The Atlantic reported in October 2010 that the designation "DEVGRU" may have been changed at some point, with the subsequent designations being classified.) and unofficially known as SEAL Team Six, is the United States Navy component of the Joint Special Operations Command (JSOC).
+The Naval Special Warfare Development Group (NSWDG), abbreviated as DEVGRU ("Development Group") (Note: The Atlantic reported in October 2010 that the designation "DEVGRU" may have been changed at some point, with the subsequent designations being classified.) and unofficially known as SEAL Team Six, is the United States Navy component of the Joint Special Operations Command (JSOC).
 The unit is often referred to within JSOC as Task Force Blue.
 DEVGRU is administratively supported by the Naval Special Warfare Command and operationally commanded by JSOC.
 Most information concerning DEVGRU is designated as classified, and details of its activities are not usually commented on by either the United States Department of Defense or the White House.
-Despite the official name changes and increase in size, "SEAL Team Six" remains the unit's widely recognized moniker.

-DEVGRU (along with its Army and Air Force counterparts, Delta Force, Intelligence Support Activity, the 75th Ranger Regiment's Regimental Reconnaissance Company and 24th Special Tactics Squadron) are the U.S. military's primary tier 1 special mission units tasked with performing the most complex, classified, and dangerous missions directed by the president of the United States or the secretary of defense.
+DEVGRU (along with its Army and Air Force counterparts, Delta Force, Intelligence Support Activity, the 75th Ranger Regiment's Regimental Reconnaissance Company and 24th Special Tactics Squadron) is one of the U.S. military's special mission units, tasked with the most complex, classified, and dangerous missions directed by the president of the United States or the secretary of defense.
 DEVGRU conducts various specialized missions such as counterterrorism, hostage rescue, special reconnaissance, and direct action (short-duration strikes or small-scale offensive actions), often against high-value targets.

 History

-The origins of DEVGRU are in SEAL Team Six, a unit created in the aftermath of Operation Eagle Claw.
+The origins of DEVGRU are in SEAL Team Six, a unit created post Operation Eagle Claw.
 During the Iran hostage crisis in 1979, Richard Marcinko was one of two U.S. Navy representatives for a Joint Chiefs of Staff task force known as the TAT (Terrorist Action Team).
 The purpose of the TAT was to develop a plan to free the American hostages held in Iran.
 In the wake of the disaster at the Desert One base in Iran, the Navy saw the need for a full-time counter-terrorist unit and tasked Marcinko with its design and development.